FAQ

 }

-For detailed examples, see our Sign Transaction guide.
+For detailed backend signing examples in multiple languages, see our comprehensive [Sign Transaction guide](https://github.com/Cardano-Forge/anvil-api/blob/main/docs/guides/transaction/signing-transaction.md).

 Yes, you need to provide UTXOs when building transactions.